PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Classification results

-In Figure~\ref{fig:knn_gradient_pbest}, we graphically show the proposed PSO-ConvNets with Dynamics 1.
-Similarly, as said above, the results show higher accuracy with the combination of KNN and Gradient.
+In Figure~\ref{fig:knn_gradient_pbest}, we graphically show the proposed PSO-ConvNets with Dynamics~$1$.
+Similarly, as referred above, the results show higher accuracy with the combination of KNN and Gradient.
 However, with the inclusion of pBest, it is observed that the accuracy overall decreased.
-Since adding more elements would cause our experiments to grow exponentially, we decide to discard the pBest element.
-Though, losing ability to exploitation, we can focus on evaluation of dynamics of distance as well as intertwine training between SGD and PSO besides exploration capability.
-Thus from here onwards, the Dynamics 1 equation will include only Gradient and KNN elements and exclude pBest unless stated otherwise.
+Since adding more elements would cause our experiments to grow exponentially, we decided to discard the pBest element.
+Thus, from here onwards, the Dynamics~$1$ will include only Gradient and KNN elements and exclude pBest unless stated otherwise.

-In Figure~\ref{fig:accuracy}, we empirically show the behaviors of PSO-ConvNets obtained along training.
-In the upper part of the figure (where $k=1$), we see that PSO-1 goes with PSO-4 whereas PSO-2 sticks to PSO-3; similarly, in the middle for couples of PSO-1 and PSO-2 as well as PSO-3 and PSO-4.
-In the meantime, in the bottom (where $k=3$), as the cooperation starts at the beginning of training ($warmup=0$), all PSOs adhere to the other three from early epochs.
-Interestingly, when $M=10$, PSO-3 is dramatically pulled towards PSO-4 with a particle velocity faster than when $M=1$ ($k=1$).
-This figure also demonstrates the advantage of random learning rate as at several times the PSO achieves higher accuracy than the nearest neighbor (see the indicated arrows' location).
-For example, in case of PSO-1 and PSO-4 couple in the upper part of the above figure, the PSO-1 appears to be stuck at a local minimum between epoch 5th and 10th, then PSO-4 finds a better accuracy either because the PSO goes to a deeper minimum or discovers a better solution area.
+In Figure~\ref{fig:accuracy}, we demonstrates the advantage of random learning rate as at several times the PSO achieves higher accuracy than the nearest neighbor (see the indicated arrows' location).
+For example, in case of PSO-1 and PSO-4 couple in the upper part of the figure, the PSO-1 appears to be stuck at a local minimum between epoch 5th and 10th, then PSO-4 finds a better accuracy.
 This occurrence repeats several times during the training even though PSO-4 goes to worse accuracy areas.